dsaw/p1xt-guides/game-programming.md

 Tier 5 involves branching out to target the platforms you're most interested in and developing skills in the relevant technologies.
 At this point, you have a strong foundation in maths and algorithms, significant practice working with graphics, hands on experience building a variety of games, exposure to AI and Machine learning, exposure to networking and hardware concerns, and should have learned various software engineering practices (design, testing, debugging) so that you're writing quality code.

 Now that you've got a really strong foundation, the sky's the limit.
 Pick the platform you want to develop for, Android, iOS, Windows, Linux, Mac, Web, XBox, Playstation, whatever - and start reading.
 Start with official docs, read them all.
 Find blogs dedicated to that platform.
-Rebuild some of the easiest projects you've done thusfar, targeting that platform.
+Rebuild some of the easiest projects you've done thus far, targeting that platform.

 Use the Force :D